bwyndham/Data-Anaytics-Portfolio/README.md

 # Data-Anaytics-Portfolio
-This is a portfolio of my data analysis, forecasting, and machine learning projects.
+This is a portfolio of my data analysis projects.